Top Alcohol Detox Center in Colorado

 At Mountain Springs Recovery, we closely work with you so you can get the care that you deserve.

 Choosing Mountain Springs for Your Alcohol Detox Treatment

-Our specialty is providing a treatment plan and detox that is suitable for individual needs.
-It does not matter what type of treatment you prefer – 12 Step Program, non-12 Step Program, Dual Diagnosis, or other courses of treatments – we got you covered.
-Our capacity to adjust our programs according to individual needs makes us the best facility in all of Colorado.
+We specialize in providing a treatment plan and detox designed for your individual needs.
+Whether 12-step, non-12 step, dual diagnosis, or other courses of treatments, we’ve got you covered.
+That capacity makes us the best facility in all of Colorado.